nicolasperezdeo/recruiter-autoresponse/README.md

 I very much appreciate the fact that you already disclosed the salary and other important details.

-But unfortunately I’m not interested in the position at the moment.
+But unfortunately, I’m not interested in the position at the moment.

 Thanks again for reaching out and let's keep in touch!

 Best,
-Albert.
+Nicolas.
 ```

 ## The autoresponse follow-up after details sent - Not interested